kfischer-okarin/digital-garden/notes/reference.dendron.how-to.create-an-atom-feed.md

 If your vault happens to be in a different folder than `vault` then make sure to replace the folder name in the step above.

+**Note:** If you are using [Self Contained Vaults](https://wiki.dendron.so/notes/o4i7a81j778jyh7wql0nacb/) then you have to specify the notes folder inside the vault, not the vault folder.

 ### 3. (Optional) Add a custom header with the link to the feed